shockobinna/fullstack-technical-code-test/README.md

 # Papelaria

 Papelaria is a project developed using Django 4.2.7 and React.
-It is designed for [provide a brief description of the project's purpose].
+It is designed to realise CRUD operations which involves saving sales, editing sales, deleting and displaying sales giving real time updates on sales, a particular sale details, customers and the seller who made the sales.
+It is also provides the functionality of returning the total sales commission to be paid or paid to every seller over a certain time interval.

 ## Getting Started